The 11th Hour (video game): Plot

 The story then picks up with Carl in the mansion.
 Eventually Robin meets Stauf and he begins to tempt her into joining him, by enticing her with her own television network and other advantages she can get by serving the entity.
 Carl watches the conversation between them through the GameBook and unsuccessfully tries to convince Robin to just leave the mansion with him.
 As Robin ignores Carl's pleas and accepts Stauf's offer, Samantha breaks into the GameBook transmission and reveals that she was the one who sent the GameBook to Carl hoping that he could rescue Robin and warns him that it is too late now.
 Unable to leave Robin at first, Carl follows her cries upstairs where he meets Stauf, who is presiding over a game show called "Let’s Make a Real Deal" (a parody of Let's Make a Deal).
 Stauf explains that Carl must choose to open one of the doors, then offers Carl $600.
 Carl can keep it, or he can pay $200 and reveal what's behind one of the three doors in front of him.
 He pays to reveal door number two, which turns out to be a large TV.
 Next, he pays door number one, which is Marie.
 As Stauf tempts Carl with Marie's sexual prowess, Samantha hacks into the TV behind door number two, warning him not to give in to temptation as Stauf mocks her paralysis.
 Finally, Carl pays to reveal door number three, which is Robin.
 She expresses her love for Carl, pleading with him to choose her.
-Samantha urges Carl to choose her, revealing that this will end Stauf forever and that choosing either of the others will doom him.
+Samantha urges Carl to choose the TV, revealing that this will end Stauf forever and that choosing either of the others will doom him.
 The game turns Carl's choice over to the player, which reveals one of three endings: